 Where to Stay on Spetses

 I stayed on Spetses during the off-season and the price was incredibly reasonable at around €41.50 a night.

 Final Thoughts on My Trip to Spetses

 I highly recommend taking some time to visit Spetses as the island is extremely beautiful and really stands out from the other islands due to the number of trees and greenery providing a nice contrast from the normally rugged landscapes of the other Greek islands.

 Although I feel I should warn you that during the off-season most bars, restaurants, and hotels are closed, so finding food is fairly limited although there are some local places that stay open year-round and sell amazing food.

-⇒ Here is a guide of what to do in Spetses
+⇒ Here is a guide to what to do in Spetses

 ⇒ Click here for tips on visiting the Acropolis in Athens